hehh77/NHGNN-DTA/readme.md

 ## File list

-- Data：It contains the data required for training.
+- Data：It contains the data files for training.
-- Vocab: It contains the vocab file for protein and drug tokenizer.
+- Vocab: It contains the vocab files for protein and drug tokenizer.
 - Code: It contains code files.

 ## Run code

-Use the main_ pretraining.py in the Code folder to pre-train model.
+Use the main_pretraining.py in the Code folder to pre-train model.

 You can customize the parameters by modifying the file, including the save path of the dataset, training super parameters and model weights.